How to choose a dining table: A Buying Guide

 How to choose a dining table: size and shape

 The size and shape of your dining table depends on where it's going and how you plan to use it.
 Make sure that there is enough circulation space to move around the table and rearrange dining chairs when needed.
 These are the most popular styles:

 - Circular tables - These work well if space is at a premium.
 They also complement square rooms or as part of combined sitting room / dining rooms, where they can soften the linear emphasis of other furniture.

 - Square tables - These are suited to smaller spaces, perfect for couples' homes.
 Or, make a statement with a large square table, perfect for homes where large sharing spreads in the centre of the table are commonplace.

 - Rectangular tables - Perfect for larger rooms and big families or households.
-Rectangular tables offer plenty of space for everyone.
+Rectangular tables offer space and options.